Skip to content

 default: true

 Determines if focus should be returned to the reference element (or if that is not available, the previously focused element).
 This prop is ignored if the floating element lost focus.
+It can be also set to a ref to explicitly control the element to return focus to.

 <FloatingFocusManager context={context} returnFocus={false}>